WindMillCode/starlight-fullview-mode/README.md

 Installation
 ------------

-1.  `starlight-full-view-mode` is a Starlight [plugin](https://starlight.astro.build/reference/plugins/).
+1.  `starlight-fullview-mode` is a Starlight [plugin](https://starlight.astro.build/reference/plugins/).
 Install it by running the following command in your terminal:

     NPM

-        npm install starlight-full-view-mode
+        npm install starlight-fullview-mode

     PNPM

-        pnpm add starlight-full-view-mode
+        pnpm add starlight-fullview-mode

     YARN

-        yarn add starlight-full-view-mode
+        yarn add starlight-fullview-mode

 2. Configure the plugin in your Starlight [configuration](https://starlight.astro.build/reference/configuration/#plugins) in the `astro.config.mjs` file.